Lyellr88/MARM-Protocol/ROADMAP.md

 ---
 ## Related Projects (In Development)
+The following is a separate, standalone protocol also in development by the MARM author.
+It is designed to work alongside or independently of MARM to solve a different, but related, challenge in LLM communication.****

 ### Repetition Echo Protocol (REP) v2
 *Practical loop-guard for multi-LLM and AI chat systems*